Two Days on the Dingle Peninsula

 The Boatyard was easily the best meal we had in Dingle.
 Like John Benny’s Pub, it’s right across from the harbor.
 There is some seating outside, but we sat inside because it was cold that night.

-This is a much fancier restaurant than the other two places we ate at.
-It’s not over-the-top, but you should plan to dress nicely and spend a fair amount of money (whatever three dollar signs is, this is it).
+This is a much fancier restaurant than the other two places we ate at in Dingle.
+It’s not over-the-top, but you should plan to dress nicely and to spend a fair amount of money.
 It’s worth the splurge.

 I had mussels and fries while Michelle had the hake.
 The mussels were very, very good.
 I had these at a couple different places in Ireland, and I must say, these were the best.
 For dessert I had them make me a hot chocolate with Bailey’s (I don’t drink coffee, so no Irish coffee for me, thank you very much).
 Nothing crazy, but it was a nice way to end the meal.